-The LIPA Board of Trustees (the "Board") is requested to adopt a resolution: (i) finding that LIPA has complied with the Board Policy on Debt and Access to Credit Markets (the "Policy"); and (ii) approving the annual report for the Policy.
+The Board of Trustees (the "Board") of the Long Island Power Authority ("LIPA") is requested to adopt a resolution finding that LIPA has complied with the Board Policy on Fiscal Sustainability (the "Policy") and approving the annual report for the Policy, which resolution is attached as Exhibit "A".

-By Resolution No. 1319, dated September 21, 2016, the Board adopted the Policy with the purpose of serving the long-term interests of LIPA's customers by adopting sound financial plans in each year.
+In September 2016, the Board adopted the Policy, previously known as the Board Policy on Debt and Access to the Credit Markets, with the purpose of serving the long-term interests of LIPA's customers by adopting sound financial plans each year.
 Sound financial plans ensure ready access to borrowing on reasonable terms necessary to fund the infrastructure investments that maintain the reliability and resiliency of the Long Island electric system.
-Such financial plans contemplate prudent levels of borrowing that will accommodate efficient access to the capital markets and thereby minimize the long-term cost of providing electric service to our customer-owners.
-The last annual report to the Board was presented on March 29, 2021.
+Such financial plans contemplate prudent levels of borrowing that will accommodate efficient access to the capital markets and thereby minimize the long-term cost of providing electric service to LIPA's customer-owners.